NanaQuamy4/EcoWasteGo/README.md

 ---

-*Built with ❤️ using Expo, React Native, and Supabase for a sustainable future.* ♻️
+*Built with ❤️ using Expo, React Native, Supabase, and AI-powered intelligence for a sustainable future.* ♻️🧠